presidentbeef/brat/docs/regex.md

 layout: doc
 lib: core
 object: regex
-desc: Regular expressions use the PCRE library.
+desc: Regular expressions use the Oniguruma library.
 They live in between / and another /.
 They are rather limited at the moment.
 methlist:
 - "~"
 - match